j-greig/greig/design-and-strategy.md

 I trained at Glasgow School of Art in Scotland, then worked for <em>Marque Creative</em> in Glasgow as a digital designer for five years, before moving to London to work at a studio called <em>Bureau for Visual Affairs</em> (who I consider to be among the very best in the business).

-Along the way I created a popular lifestyle blog called <a href="http://www.cyclelove.cc/" target="_blank">CycleLove</a>, fell back in love with writing again, and fell off my bike a few times too.
+Along the way I created a popular lifestyle blog called CycleLove, fell back in love with writing again, and fell off my bike a few times too.